Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-auth0-to-a-flutter-application.md

 ## Creating the Auth0 application

-To continue this process, we first need to set up an Auth0 account and create our first app.
+We first need to set up an Auth0 account and create our first app to continue this process.

 Head over to Auth0 and [create an account](https://a0.to/hashnodehack2021).